Education

 Republic of South Africa

 The Republic of South Africa is the southernmost tip of the African continent.
 It has a vast coastline that reaches into the Indian and South Atlantic oceans.
 This is the only country in the world with three capital cities: Cape Town, Pretoria, and Bloemfontein.
 It has 11 official languages, including Zulu, English and Afrikaans.
 Almost 80% of its inhabitants are Christians, the remaining percentage encompasses other faiths (including Islam).
-This multiethnic country comprises 80% blacks, the others being Indian, Chinese and European descendants.
+This multi-ethnic country comprises 80% blacks, the others being Indian, Chinese and European descendants.

 South Africa holds the award for the most industrialized and technologically forward nation in Africa.
 It also has the largest number of UNESCO heritage sites.
 It is a land of beautiful landscapes, beaches, waterfalls and abundant wildlife.
-Thus, it has become a popular tourist destination for travellers across the globe.
+Thus, it has become a popular tourist destination for travelers across the globe.

 The country has never experienced a coup d’etat.
 However, South Africa had a long history of racial segregation and maltreatment of the blacks from 1948 till the mid-1980s.
 It led to violent resistance by the activists of that time.
 And by 1994, the inhuman laws of the apartheid regime were totally scrapped.
 At present, every ethnic group is represented in the country’s liberal democracy.